samsquire/ideas3/README.md

 Billing for users of bandwidth from services like AWS.
 So open source projects could create high data transfer services.

+# 7. Visual re-flow invalidation

+Not all layers of a GUI need to re-drawn during a layout change.
+This idea is to visually map physical regions on the screen to code blocks.
+If there's no change to the code of these blocks, the divider doesn't need to be re-rendered.

+# Visual paging

 # Notes

 literate programming story introduce test case all together